South Carolina and the Campaign Trail

 “It’s obvious that Rick Perry is skipping the DeMint forum because he knew he was going to be asked tough questions about his previous support for gay marriage in New York, as well as his policies in Texas in favor of illegal immigration,” says one representative of a rival camp.
 “He’s looking for a reason to not actually be compared to the other candidates,” says an official in another camp.
 “He was grasping for a reason not to show.”

-On Wednesday in California and then again next week in Florida we’ll see Romney and Perry on stage.
+Had Rick Perry stayed, these same sources would have lamented his lack of priorities to the State of Texas and wondered how we could ever elect a man who, like Obama, was too busy campaigning to govern.
+Some things should just not be political.
+Doing one’s job in the midsts of a natural disaster should be one of them.On Wednesday in California and then again next week in Florida we’ll see Romney and Perry on stage.
 Till then, the proper response should be praying for the people in Texas, not ridiculing their Governor for doing his job.